avigloz/fluid-db/README.md

 At this point, the node in region B can either:
 - reference a log included with query which has info the most-recently-used node
-- as a fallback, to a subset of all nodes until it finds most-recently-written data the user needs in that moment.
+- as a fallback, talk to a subset of all nodes until it finds most-recently-written data the user needs in that moment.

-In any case, as soon as data is written, it is set to expire (lets say, within 7 days).
+In any case, as soon as data is written, it is set to expire (lets say, within 7 days by default).

 >So, in order to learn about me, the node in region B pings the node in region A for my session info.
 ><br>Every other piece of data I need is communicated to and stored in the region B node, as needed.*

-Unless explicitly disabled, data dependent on other data (for example, if a reference to a different object is stored on requested object(s)) is collected in a depth-first fashion to ensure functionality.
+Unless explicitly disabled, data dependent on other data (e.g if a reference to a different object is stored on requested object(s)) is collected in a depth-first fashion to ensure functionality.

 This data still exists in region A, much of it being the most recent version, but eventually some of this